zielmicha/markdown-to-terminal/README.md

 markdown *some* of the extensions found in Discount.

-Actually, all Discount extensions that are not provided here cannot be easily implemented in libsoldout without touching to the parsing code, hence they do not belong strictly to the renderer realm.
-However some (maybe all, not sure about tables) extensions can be implemented fairly easily with libsoldout by using both a dedicated renderer and some preprocessing to make the extension look like something closer to the original markdown syntax.
+Actually, all Discount extensions that are not provided here cannot be easily implemented in libsoldout without touching the parsing code;
+hence, they do not belong strictly to the renderer realm.
+However some (perhaps all?—I'm uncertain about tables) extensions can be implemented fairly easily with libsoldout by using both a dedicated renderer and some preprocessing (to make the extension look like something closer to the original markdown syntax).

 Here are all the extensions included in the renderers: